 Home to movie stars, beaches, film studios, amusement parks, sunny Southern California days and quite literally a TON of cultural things to do and see, Los Angeles is one of the most iconic cities in the US.

-But on the other hand, LA is also the home of some of most the infamous gangs in the world, and a huge homeless population.
+But on the other hand, how safe is Los Angeles?
+Home of some of most the infamous gangs in the world, and a huge homeless population.
 Violence in certain parts of the city is an everyday occurrence.

 I bet you’re probably wondering, “is Los Angeles safe?”
 And to answer that question I’ve put together an epic insider’s guide on how to stay safe in Los Angeles.